magepages/mpdocs/docs/social-login-pro/index.md

 * [How to configure Pinterest API](https://docs.mageplaza.com/social-login-m2/how-to-configure-pinterest-api.html)

 ## Overview

 Social Login Professional is an improved version of Social Login Standard.
-With the security feature CAPTCHA, this extension protects store owners from spam accounts by ensuring that the register process or form completion is done by a human rather than a robot.
+This module supports admin to login via store' social account at backend.
+In addition, the module is added two popup templates: Quick Popup and Popup Slide.
+For the existing Popup Login template, the admin can configure to display the social login button with 4 locations: left, right, top, bottom.

+Social Login Pro is fully compatible with [Report](https://www.mageplaza.com/magento-2-reports-extension/), [Google Recaptcha](https://www.mageplaza.com/magento-2-google-recaptcha/), [Two-Factor Authentication](https://www.mageplaza.com/magento-2-two-factor-authentication/) extension of Mageplaza to help authenticate, eliminate spam, avoid fraud and report information when customers log in or register via social accounts.

 ## How to Configure
 ### I. Configuration